Dave Zastudil: Baltimore Ravens

-After graduating from Ohio University, Zastudil was eligible for the 2002 NFL Draft.
-He was one of only two punters taken during the draft (Craig Jarrett was the other), and was drafted in the fourth round with the 112th pick overall by the Baltimore Ravens.
+After graduating from Ohio University, Zastudil was eligible for the 2002 NFL draft.
+He was one of only two punters taken during the draft (Craig Jarrett was the other), and was selected in the fourth round with the 112th pick overall by the Baltimore Ravens.
+As a rookie, he punted 81 times for 41.58 average.
+He was named to the PFWA All-Rookie Team for the 2002 season.
+In his only postseason appearance of his professional career, Zastudil had eight punts for a 48.75 average in a 20–17 loss to the Tennessee Titans in the Wild Card Round.

 Cleveland Browns

-On March 12, 2006, Zastudil was signed by the Cleveland Browns to the terms of a five-year contract, replacing lackluster punter Kyle Richardson.
+On March 12, 2006, Zastudil was signed by the Cleveland Browns to the terms of a five-year contract, replacing journeyman punter Kyle Richardson.
 Before 2009, Zastudil had played in all but three games during his professional career; he missed those three games in 2004 after suffering a shoulder injury.
-On November 18, 2009 Zastudil was put on injured reserve after a lingering knee problem.
+In Week 5 of the 2009 season, he earned AFC Special Teams Player of the Week for his game against the Buffalo Bills, a 6–3 defensive game where he punted nine times and landed seven inside the 20.
+On November 18, 2009, Zastudil was put on injured reserve after a lingering knee problem.
 Reggie Hodges took over the punting for the Browns.
 The knee did not recover as well as expected after surgery, and Zastudil was placed on injured reserve again for the 2010 season on August 17, 2010.
 On November 16, Zastudil and quarterback Brett Ratliff were waived by the Browns.

 Arizona Cardinals

 Zastudil signed with the Arizona Cardinals on August 24, 2011.
-In the 2012 season, Zastudil set the NFL record for most net punting yards in a season with 5,209.
+In the 2012 season, Zastudil set the NFL record for most net punting yards in a season with 5,209 on 112 punts, the third most in a season.
 In addition, he had 46 punts land inside the 20-yard line, breaking the NFL single-season record, which was originally shared by three others.
 On August 31, 2015, Zastudil was released by the Cardinals.

 Career statistics

 Personal life

 He is married to Sara Zastudil.
-The couple have 5 children.
+The couple have five children.
 He currently resides in Bay Village, Ohio.